-- Education and STEM.
+- The Arts.
+Promotes a lifelong appreciation for performing arts, visual arts, literary arts, and other mediums.
+Provides opportunities to experiment with media and methods. - Education Support and Career Development.
 Youth Technology Lab, which provides opportunities for youth to explore interests, enhance technology skills, and research information.
-Workforce Preparation provides opportunities for youth to prepare for successful entry into the workforce. - Leadership and Service.
+Workforce Preparation provides opportunities for youth to prepare for successful entry into the workforce. - Character and Leadership Development.
 Youth Councils, which will provide opportunities for youth to actively participate in planning and conducting youth programs.
-Volunteer Community Service will provide opportunities for youth to actively learn through service to their community. - The Arts.
-Promotes a lifelong appreciation for performing arts, visual arts, literary arts, and other mediums.
-Provides opportunities to experiment with media and methods. - Sports and Recreation.
+Volunteer Community Service will provide opportunities for youth to actively learn through service to their community. - Sports, Fitness and Recreation.
 Options for youth to engage in fun sports programs, to develop interest and skill in life-long sports, and to acquire the skills needed to participate and enjoy sports.
-Games, team building, adventure, cultural trips and tours, games and other opportunities that promote an appreciation for hobbies and the importance of relaxation in daily life. - Health and Wellness.
+Games, team building, adventure, cultural trips and tours, games and other opportunities that promote an appreciation for hobbies and the importance of relaxation in daily life. - Health, Wellness and Life Skills.
 Options for youth to include targeted educational and recreational activities that foster fitness, nutrition, resiliency, wellness and healthy habits.
 Fostering social interaction with good nutrition, importance of regular exercise, and more.